1984 Indianapolis 500: Third Day – Saturday May 19

-The day of time trials began with five spots remaining unfilled on the grid.
-With rain in the forecast for Sunday, several teams scrambled to get their cars prepared to qualify on this day.
-Bill Alsup was the first driver to make an attempt, but his crew waved off.
+The third day of time trials began with five spots remaining unfilled on the grid.
+Rain was in the forecast for Sunday, so several teams scrambled to get their cars prepared to qualify on Saturday.
+Bill Alsup was the first driver to make an attempt, but his crew waved off the run.

 George Snider was the first driver to complete his run, putting in a safe speed of 201.860 mph in a Foyt backup car.
-Later, Steve Chassey wrecked on the first lap of his qualifying attempt.
+Later, Steve Chassey wrecked on his qualifying attempt.
 He would sit out the rest of the month with a concussion.

 At 1 p.m. the field was filled to 33 cars.
-Chris Kneifel (199.831 mph) was on the bubble.
+Chris Kneifel (199.831 mph) was on the bubble, the slowest car in the field.
 Among the drivers still not in the field was three-time winner Johnny Rutherford.
 He was struggling to get his car up to speed, and exhausted his three allotted attempts in a Foyt Chevy V-6.
 The team bought a back-up car from Galles, and Rutherford immediately began shaking the car down.
 Rutherford was in danger of missing the race for the second year in a row.
-In 1983, he was sidelined with a broken foot and broken ankle from a practice crash.
+In 1983, Rutherford was sidelined with a broken foot and broken ankle suffered in a practice crash.

 At 5:50 p.m., with only ten minutes left before the 6 o'clock gun, Johnny Rutherford took to the track for one last attempt to qualify.
-His first lap was an impressive 203.156 mph, but the car began smoking throughout.
+His first lap was an impressive 203.156 mph, but the car began smoking as he went through the turns.
 Rutherford decided to ride it out, and he was not black-flagged.
-His speed dropped over the final three laps, but his four-lap average of 202.062 mph was fast enough to bump his way into the field.
+His speed slipped over the final three laps, but his four-lap average of 202.062 mph was fast enough to bump his way into the field.

 Spike Gehlhausen (200.478 mph) was now on the bubble.
 Gary Bettenhausen made a last-ditch effort to bump him out, but he waved off after only two laps.